olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 # What is MPI?

-The **M**essage **P**assing **I**nterface (MIP) is a set of library functions, methods, and specifications that can be called to distribute a code's procssing work between nodes or processors on the same node.
+The **M**essage **P**assing **I**nterface (MIP) is a set of library functions, methods, and specifications that can be called to distribute a code's processing work between nodes or processors on the same node.
 It does this by passing messages between the processors.
 It is governed by a set of community driven standards and there are several implementations of MPI.

 MPI can be used in conjunction with threading and accelerators.
-For example you might use MPI pass work between compute nodes and then use threads or accelerators to divide work among the different processing elements on the node.
+For example, you might use MPI pass work between compute nodes and then use threads or accelerators to divide work among the different processing elements on the node.

-This challenge will explore an MPI hello-world and two kinds of MPI communication patterns, collective and point to point communication.
-We will use C code, and pass its work with MPI between CPU cores on the same node.
+This challenge will explore an MPI hello-world and two kinds of MPI communication patterns.
+We will use C code and pass its work with MPI between CPU cores on the same node.

 A good refence for learning more about MPI is [MPI: A Message-Passing Interface Standard Version 3.1]( https://www.mpi-forum.org/docs/mpi-3.1/mpi31-report.pdf).